ricklancee/new-tab-myanimelist/README.md

 ```
 **Development**

-Install dependencies and run `npm run start`.
+Install dependencies `npm install` and run `npm run start`.
 The app is served to http://localhost:3000.
-You propabably want to disable web security temporarily because request to MAL won't work in localhost because of CORS.
-For mac: `open -a Google\ Chrome --args --disable-web-security --user-data-dir`.
+A cors-anywhere server is started on port :8000 to workaround MAL's cors headers for development.